What to Do if You’re Involved in a Car Accident

 In the same way, you might be tempted to downplay the severity of the damage done to property, including vehicles.
 Believe it or not, a few scratches and scrapes to a paint job can easily exceed $500 in repairs, so do not risk it.

-In order for Attorney Big Al and his team of Florida personal injury attorneys to recover the largest settlement possible, be sure to obey this law in every respect.
+In order for your Florida Attorney Big Al to recover the largest settlement possible, be sure to obey this law in every respect.

 Accidents in which either of the two conditions listed above apply must be reported to police or the Florida Highway Patrol immediately.